nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

             For the LED Button Service and the Environmental Sensor, two endpoints are created:

-            * For the LED Button Service, one implements the On/Off Light Device and the other implements the Generic Switch Device.
+            * For the LED Button Service, one implements the On/Off Light device and the other implements the Generic Switch or On/Off Light Switch device.
             * For the Environmental Sensor, one implements the Temperature Sensor and the other implements the Humidity Sensor.

          #.
 Write down the value for the bridged device dynamic endpoint ID.